coding-to-teach-better/Customer-Churn-Analysis-/README.md

-Customer Churn Analysis
+Customer churn analysis.
-Using dataset from unnamed phone company to predict customer churn.
+Uses dataset from unnamed phone company to predict customer churn.
 Hill climbing algorithm used to optimise feature set.
 Best neighbour hiuristic employed for hill climbing algorithm.
 Optimised feature set used in a support vector machine to predict customer churn.